vivianzhu88/XNAT/README.md

 [Dataset](https://www.kaggle.com/c/diabetic-retinopathy-detection/data)

-Upload set C (1/3 of dataset) into XNAT to act as client in distributed deep learning tasks.
+Task: Upload set C (1/3 of dataset) into XNAT to act as client in distributed deep learning tasks.

-Descriptions
+Descriptions:

 1. **IHD_convert.py** extracts files from dataset and alters DICOM headers so compatible with XNAT